UoMResearchIT/r-tidyverse-digital-humanities/_episodes/01-rstudio-intro.md

 ~~~
 {: .r}

+Note that we need to put strings of characters inside quotes.

 But the type of data that is stored in a variable affects what we can do with it: